- September 4, 2023

 Present Your Case First

-Divorce can be traumatic, both to you and to your minor children.
+Divorce can be traumatic, both for you and for your minor children.
 In preparation for what may become emotionally overwhelming, it may be in your best interests to identify certain resources ahead of time.
-Professionals such as therapists can take time to select.
-Personality and fit are important, and consultations are critical.
+It can take time to select professionals such as therapists.
+Personality and the right fit are important factors to consider, and consultations are critical.
 Or perhaps meeting with a financial advisor would be in your best interests.
 Understanding how to achieve your future financial goals based on your current financial position can be critical as you move forward as a single person and negotiate a divorce settlement.

 When you file first, the information and direction from your divorce attorney can prove to be especially valuable.
 If you are considering a divorce, you are likely frustrated with your spouse and his or her behaviors.
 It is natural to want to vent, a process that can help relieve stress.
 Today, many of us share our thoughts and feelings on social media or even in emails and text messages to friends.
 Your attorney can explain the impact actions like this can have and direct you on how best to protect yourself as the divorce proceeds.